google/fhir-data-pipes/README.md

 ## Add Atom Feed module to OpenMRS
-Assuming that you are using the Reference App of OpenMRS (for example, installed at `http://localhost:9016`), after login, go to "System Administration" > "Manage Modules" > "Search from Addons" and search for the Atom Feed module (e.g., install version 1.0.12).
+Assuming that you are using the Reference App of OpenMRS (for example, installed at `http://localhost:9016`), after login, go to "System Administration" > "Advanced Administration" -> "Manage Modules" > "Add or Upgrade Module  " and search for the Atom Feed module (e.g., install version 1.0.13).

 For any changes in the OpenMRS database, this module creates entries with payloads related to that change, including URLs for FHIR resources if the